DaxterM/StemcellCI/README.md

 4. S3 compatible storage.
 Bosh deployed minio works see https://github.com/minio/minio-boshrelease and https://github.com/DaxterM/StemcellCI/blob/master/Examples/minio.yml

 # High level steps

+All of these commands where executed from a ubunu linux jumphost that is on the same network as vsphere, the director and the deployments.
+Instructions for creating this jumphost are not in this guide.

 1. Deploy Vsphere bosh director
 2. Configure cloud configuration
 3. Bosh Deploy concourse